adzia21/adzia21/README.md

 🔭 I’m currently working on B-Game 🎲 project!

-👩‍💻 Junior Java Developer in Softiq.<br>
+👩‍💻 Junior Java Developer at Softiq.<br>

 🌱 I’m going to learn:
 * ☕️ more and more Java and Spring!<br>